djlint/djlint-vscode/README.md

 | jinja          | jinja, [jinja-html](https://marketplace.visualstudio.com/items?itemName=samuelcolvin.jinjahtml) |
 | nunjucks       | nj, njk, nunjucks, twig                                                                         |

-djLint's `indent` and `ignore` options can be configured directly in the VS Code settings.
+djLint's CLI options can be configured directly in the VS Code settings.
 Other djLint options can be set through the configuration file, as indicated in the [corresponding documentation](https://djlint.com/docs/configuration/).
 Please do not change the `linter_output_format` setting, otherwise linter will work incorrectly.

 Add this to your `settings.json` to format all supported file types with `djLint`: